sfeich/academy_dbt/README.md

 with Snowflake DataWarehouse.
 DBT is already installed there, so everything is ready for you first dbt projects.

-Enter the folder "audiance_measurment" explore the files in folders:
+Enter the folder "audience_measurement" explore the files in folders:
 - models
 - tests

-And file:
+Enter file:
 - dbt_profiles.yml

 Try running the following commands: